T76-org/instrument-core/README.md

 Unlike the standard C library `assert()` macro, which may be disabled in release builds, the `T76_ASSERT` macro is always active, ensuring that critical safety checks are enforced in all build configurations.

+### Providing feedback on faults

+The safety system calls the _t76_status_update() function periodically whenever a fault is active.
+You can override this function in your application code to provide custom feedback on the system status during fault conditions.
+This can be useful for updating status indicators, logging information, or notifying users of the fault state.

+You can see how this can be done in the `blinky` example application included with the IC.

 ### Enhanced abort() function

 The safety system provides an enhanced `abort()` function that captures detailed location information when called.
 Unlike the standard C library `abort()` function, which cannot capture caller information, the safety system's version automatically records the file, line number, and function name where `abort()` was called.